uglyoldbob/iot/readme.md

 ***Windows***

 services.msc can be used to manage the services for the system in general.
 The service will be named rust-iot-{name}.
+Service messages can be found with the event viewer.

 Helpful openssl commands see [openssl](openssl.md)